dragmine149/Python_Battleships/README.md

   This program version: https://github.com/dragmine149/python-Colorama-Modified
 - readchar: https://github.com/magmax/python-readchar

- All other modules used are built into python*
+ All other modules used are built into python by default*